Dentures – Hamden, CT

 Why Choose D’Andrea and Pantera Family & Cosmetic Dentistry for Dentures?

-Potentially, anyone who has lost some or all of their adult teeth can benefit from having dentures.
-They can restore your smile’s appearance as well as its functionality.
-However, you must have a consultation with one of our dentists to ensure that you’re a good candidate for this treatment.
-They’ll examine your condition and recommend appropriate replacements based on your individual circumstances.
+Almost anyone who is struggling with mild to moderate tooth loss can benefit from having dentures.
+After all, they can restore your smile’s appearance as well as its functionality.
+However, you must have a consultation with one of our dentists to ensure that you’re a good candidate.
+In the meantime, you can read on to learn more, starting with the negative effects of missing teeth.

 Types of Dentures